ajgeemail/edpAutoCar/README.md

 ## START INSTRUCTIONS:
 1. From the top right of this github page, copy clone URL (from green clone or download button)
-2. Navigate in explorer to chosen destination folder
+2. Navigate in windows explorer to chosen destination folder
 3. Right click and open Git Bash
 4. git clone *PASTE COPIED URL HERE*